usmanismail/go-messenger/go-auth/README.md

 ## Building

+    # You only need to do this one with go 1.4
+    docker build -t go-builder:1.4 ../build/1.4/

-    # You only need to do this one
+    # You only need to do this one with go 1.5
-    docker build -t go-builder ../build/
+    docker build -t go-builder:1.5 ../build/1.5/

     docker run --rm -it \
         -v $PWD:/go/src/github.com/usmanismail/go-messenger/go-auth/ \